 An additional benefit of the saw’s Gold Cup system was a smooth, controlled stop while shutting down the saw voluntarily or in an emergency stop situation.

-In the near future, K&B Lumber plans to enhance their hydraulic system by adding Parker’s Gold Cup - IE (Intelligence Enabled).
-Gold Cup - IE will monitor their Gold Cup pump to obtain longer service life, and help reduce downtime and service costs with actionable, real-time insights.
+In the near future, K&B Lumber plans to enhance its hydraulic system by adding Parker’s Gold Cup - IE (Intelligence Enabled).
+Gold Cup - IE will monitor their Gold Cup pump to obtain long service life, and help reduce downtime and service costs with actionable, real-time insights.